-Early Care is about making the children sharp and curious individuals; curiosity and knowledge of the environment makes us autonomous and skilful persons.
+Early Care is about making the children sharp and curious individuals; curiosity and knowledge of the environment makes us autonomous and skillful persons.

 Will I know when the child needs help?

 Everybody tells me that each one has its own pace.
 That is true, every child has its own pace, every one grows in a different context.
 There are scales of infant development published by many authors, easily to find in general bookshops.
 Even health centres can give us material on this issue.

 At early ages, 6 month of delay in the achievement of a goal requires the advise of an early care specialist.
 Not being able to walk when they are already 18 months old, to talk at age 2 or if they have an incomprehensible speech at the age of 3 are not necessarily red flags, but a reason to consultation.
 Not everybody has the same pace, but we are pleased to be helped in difficult situations.

 Is it true that I can overstimulate my children?

-It is very hard to overstiumlate a child, we should offer the children a stimulus regardless the signs of refusal he or she might manifest.
+It is very hard to overstimulate a child, we should offer the children a stimulus regardless the signs of refusal he or she might manifest.
 When a baby does not to stare at something, listen to a stimulus or do something, he/she lets us know by stepping back or crying; we should respect that and cease.
 If we ignore that, we are exposing the baby to a stressful event and our goal would be impossible to achieve; instead we have to wait until the baby is ready again.